Man2Dev/mpv-wayland-Boss-key/README.md

 # rewrite of Boss Key mpv extention for Wayland
-rather than using hacky methods like xtodo or ... use mpvs own API/ABI to pause and, minimize mpv.
+rather than using hacky methods like xtodo or ... use mpv own API/ABI to pause and, minimize mpv.

 Add to input.conf:
 ```